Knowledge base

 Prerequisites

-- Set a password for your user after first connecting with the private key, especially to troubleshoot your server by connecting via the VNC console in case of an issue.
+- Create a password for your user after logging in for the first time with the private key, especially to troubleshoot your server by connecting via the VNC console in case of a problem.

 Natively supported Linux distributions